Pope Michael V of Alexandria

 Pope Michael V of Alexandria, or Mikha’il V, was the 71st Pope of Alexandria and Patriarch of the See of St. Mark from 1145 to 1146.
 During his papacy, he returned the relics of Saint Macarius of Egypt from village of Shabsheer to the Nitrian Desert on 19 Mesori.
+His papacy was during the Fatimid Caliphate.

 He is commemorated in the Coptic Synaxarion on the 3rd day of Parmouti.